GenerousMan/NonLinearNavigation/README.md

 python examples/example_single_presentation.py
 ```

 This example will only generate the keypoints' position in the full-shot, and the classification results of close-up.

-These results will be output as a .yaml file.
+These results will be saved as a .yaml file.
 Through our player, we can play this .yaml file as an interactive video.